quintinbland/sabot3/README.md

 #### Participant Staking      (Quintin)
 *Instructions / demo on how a participant stakes USDT in order to join the pool and receives CLOG, video even better**

+Step 1: Check

+Step 2: Navigate to SaBot Staking UI

+Step 3:Enter your wallet address

+Step 4: Select amount of USDT you'd like to stake

+Step 5: Check balances in your account

 #### Automated arbitrage trading    (John)
 *Instructions on how to set up the monitor and / demo showing automated arbitrage trading, video even better**

 ---

 ### Cost Analysis
 An exploration of costs was conducted.
-At the time of th analysis
+At the time of the analysis

 * gas fee = 10 gwei
 * 1 eth = $1,465.16